frumbert/theme_arid/readme.md

 - Custom text for the header/logo (instead of the site name)
 - Custom logo for the header (instead of the small site logo, if set)
 - Custom SCSS and presets (similar to Boost)
-- Custom html (raw) in the navbar area (perhaps for a custom menu, links, etc)
+- Custom html (raw) in the right navbar area (perhaps for a custom menu, links, etc)

 ## Licence